 LaTonya: [02:13] One of the books that I always read in that class is a book by Elizabeth Armstrong.
 She really looks at the social construction of fetal alcohol syndrome.

 [02:24] One of the reasons why I enjoy reading that book is because fetal alcohol syndrome is not a contested medical condition, right?
 Within healthcare, everyone believes that they know that is an actual syndrome related to mothers drinking alcohol while they’re pregnant.

 [02:46] Reading this book really takes them through a period of time in which we didn’t have that kind of diagnosis.
 What are the kind of things that happen between not having that diagnosis and having that diagnosis?

 [03:00] Looking at the ways in which we think of physicians and folks who’re involved in clinical research as having these very set ways in which they go through research and peer review is a process that is always highly rigorous, but clinicians and researchers are human beings.

 LaTonya: [03:24] So, they often draw from things that are going on in the broader terrain.
-There were transformations happening in the way in which we thought about alcohol as being a wonderful social lubricant to having it be transformed into a social ill that we related to the construction of the fetal alcohol syndrome.
+There were transformations happening in the way in which we thought about alcohol as being a wonderful social lubricant to having it be transformed into a social ill that were related to the construction of fetal alcohol syndrome.

-[03:46] It’s a really interesting book because it challenges students to think about the relationship between broader trends going on in the social world and medical knowledge in a way that they hadn’t thought of before.
+[03:46] It’s a really interesting book because it really challenges students to think about the relationship between broader trends going on in the social world and medical knowledge in a way that they hadn’t thought of before.